MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-FilePlanPropertyCategory.md

 ## SYNOPSIS
 This cmdlet is available only in the Security & Compliance Center.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc-powershell).

-Use the Set-FilePlanPropertyCategory cmdlet to
+Use the Set-FilePlanPropertyCategory cmdlet to modify file plan property categories.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).